Photo by bdunnette

 - Repurpose.
 Recycling is great, but what if we can get more use out of an item before we recycle it?
 Why not use that egg carton to plant seedlings or the oatmeal container as a drum for your child?

 - Limit new purchases.
 Every new item on store shelves required energy for its production as well as distribution.
 If you don’t live close to the manufacturing facility, you can bet the item you’re coveting has spent some serious time on a ship, plane, or truck (or a combination thereof).
 It’s something I’m particularly aware of living on an island but it applies to all of us.
-Gently used items are available through plenty of options including second hand shops, garage sales, freecycle, and Craigslist.
+Seek out second hand shops, garage sales, freecycle, and Craigslist.
 If you’re not taking advantage of these outlets, it’s time to start!
 Another benefit to buying second-hand items like clothing and linens is that they’re much less likely to harbor the formaldehyde vapors found on newly manufactured products.

 What about you?
 What defines a more sustainable life for you?